-As previously explained, land-based gambling (and online gambling at regional level) is regulated by each of the 17 autonomous regions in Spain and therefore each autonomous region has its own catalogue of games approved and permitted.
+As previously explained, land-based gambling (and online gambling at regional level) is regulated by each of the 17 autonomous regions in Spain and the autonomous cities of Ceuta and Melilla, and therefore each autonomous region has its own catalogue of games approved and permitted.
 There are certain differences among the regions; however, the gaming products permitted are generally the following: roulette, blackjack, boule, trente et quarante, craps, baccarat, poker, slots and other machine gaming, bingo, raffles, tombola or charity raffles, betting, sports betting, horse racing and Wheel of Fortune.

 The key legislation for online gambling at federal level is:

-The key legislation for land-based and online gambling at regional level is approved by each of the 17 autonomous regions in Spain and therefore each autonomous region has its own Gambling Act and secondary regulations developing the Gambling Act.
+The key legislation for land-based and online gambling at regional level is approved by each of the 17 autonomous regions in Spain and the autonomous cities of Ceuta and Melilla, and therefore each autonomous region has its own Gambling Act and secondary regulations developing the Gambling Act.

 For clarification purposes, the definition contains three essential components, which are “chance”, “pay-to-play” and “prize”.
 If any of these elements is absent, the game will be outside the scope of gambling and the gambling regulation will not apply (for example, pure skill games will be excluded or prizes in virtual currency with no monetary value).